-Classic shrub choices for shelter-belt hedges would include Lilacs (both French and Preston varieties), Caraganas, Arctic Willow (for the low, wet areas), and Dogwoods (shade tolerant).
+Classic shrub choices for shelterbelt hedges would include Lilacs (both French and Preston varieties), Caraganas, Arctic Willow (for the low, wet areas), and Dogwoods (shade tolerant).
 All of these varieties can grow to be 8’-10’ or taller.
 A hedge inside a town yard, or along a driveway is more about presentation and density rather than just height.
 Pruning may be required 2-3 times throughout the spring and fall to maintain the desired structure and fullness.
-Again fertilizing in spring or fall will be helpful to promote fresh growth and strengthen your plants.
-Some of the classic varieties for in town hedges would include Dwarf Lilacs, Dwarf Dogwoods and Cedar (shade tolerant), Currants and Cotoneasters (sun and shade tolerant).
+Again, fertilizing in spring or fall will be helpful to promote fresh growth and strengthen your plants.
+Some of the classic varieties for in town hedges would include Dwarf Lilacs, Dwarf Dogwoods, Cedars (shade tolerant), Currants and Cotoneasters (sun and shade tolerant).
 One of the newer option for a flowering hedge is the Therese Bugnet Rose.
 It grows to be 5’-6’ tall with large lavender pink blossoms.
-It has some wild rose genetics giving it the resilience withstand our winter climate.
-In a will sheltered and established neighbourhood you could even consider a hedge of Quick-fire Hydrangea.
-Preferring part sun during the morning, and protection from north wide in winter they are particular about their placement, but look spectacular with their long season flowers and orange-red fall foliage.
+It has some wild rose genetics giving it the resilience to withstand our winter climate.
+In a well-sheltered and established neighbourhood, you could even consider a Quickfire Hydrangea hedge.
+Preferring part sun during the morning, and protection from north wide in winter, they are particular about their placement, but look spectacular with their long season flowers and orange-red fall foliage.

 A concept that is gaining popularity is edible hedges.
 Plants like Currents, Gooseberries, Honeyberries and Cherries will all serve the triple purpose of privacy, provision and prettiness.

-For tall, narrow hedgerows more people are planting upright Flowering Crabapple, Columnar Cedar and Sutherland Caraganas.
-These can often grow 15’ tall and only 5’ wide making then tall enough to block most any view but still space efficient.
+For tall, narrow hedgerows more people are planting upright Flowering Crabapples, Columnar Cedars and Sutherland Caraganas.
+These can often grow 15’ tall and only 5’ wide making then tall enough to block almost any view but still be space efficient.

 The growth rate is the other complicating factor.
-Cedars grow and average of 6”-8” per year.
+Cedars grow an average of 6”-8” per year.
 With ideal conditions, watering and fertilizing you could achieve 1’.
-This means it will take at least 6 years to grow a crafter from seed to any height close to blocking the view.
-It is also the reason Cedars can be expensive, especially when purchasing then at heights of 6’ or taller.
+This means it will take at least 6 years to grow a cedar from seed to any height close to blocking the view.
+It is also the reason cedars can be expensive, especially when purchasing them at heights of 6’ or taller.

 I have much more to tell you about the actual maintaining of hedges but I am running out of space in this blog.
 This topic will be continued in my next blog in a few weeks.
 Until then stay warm, stay safe and enjoy the Christmas season.